edifus/docker-chia-dashboard-ui/README.md

 ### Dashboard Core

-* Modify `.env.tempalte` and save as `.env` with your own values, requires at least one oauth provider.
+* Modify `.env.template` and save as `.env` with your own values, requires at least one oauth provider.
 * `PUID` - Set UserID to run container | `PGID` - Set GroupID to run container

 ### Dashboard UI